What is crime prevention?

 What safety resources does UC Public Safety provide?

 UC Police and Security Officers patrol campus 24/7 for the safety and security of our campus community.
-In addition, NightRide provides safe and free rides within a one mile radius of campus to anyone with a Bearcat ID.
+In addition, Transportation Services operates NightRide, a safe and free nighttime shuttle service that anyone with a Bearcat ID can use.
 Students, faculty and staff can also benefit from Bearcat Guardian, a safety app that includes a safety timer, a tip feature and helpful phone numbers and documents.

 In addition, UC has more than 280 blue help phones strategically placed around campus and in campus garages.
 The phones connect to dispatchers in our 911 Communications Center.
 They can be used for emergency and non-emergency needs.